LarsChrWiik/Notes/Tensorflow/README.md

 The distinction between declaration and allocation allows Tensorflow to distributde the workload on different machines.

-### Keras and Estimator
-**tf.keras** was originally meant for small-scale models in TF v1.0. **Estimator** was also introduced by Tensorflow, and designed for scaling ML training.
-Estimator was segined for TF 1.0 and required sessions.
-Tensorflow 2.0 combines the power of simple Keras syntax and the power of estimators in **tf.keras**.

 ## New in 2.0
 * InteractiveSession is not needed